Abubakr1710/Abubakr1710/README.md

 <h1 align="center"> Hey, I'm Abu 👋 </h1>

-I'm a **Data Scientist and AI Developer** and very passionate about Computer Vision
+I'm a **Data Scientist and AI Engineer** and very passionate about Computer Vision

 - 🎓 **Education:** I am studying Bachelor of Computer Engineering at Vistula University in Warsaw.